-- 3. Meat Inspectors employed as of 12/31/2008 shall be reassigned to their residence counties. - 4.
+- c.
+Travel time, including determining the adjusted travel time for inspectors residing outside of assigned headquarter county, will be verified by internet travel map calculations (e.g. MapQuest).
+Such travel time calculations shall be based on non-stop travel.
+Time spent on stops between inspector's residence and report-in location shall not be deducted from unpaid travel time. - 3.
 The Ohio Department of Agriculture agrees to reimburse Meat Inspectors who are required to use their privately owned vehicles (POV) for all miles traveled while performing assigned duties.
-If the inspector resides in his/her assigned district, mileage is calculated from their residence; if they reside outside of the district, mileage is figured once the inspector reaches their assigned district line. - 5.
-Meat Inspectors shall carry out their assigned duties to provide for eight (8) hours of district inspection activities plus additional time for a lunch period. - 6.
+If the inspector resides in his/her assigned district, mileage is calculated from their residence; if they reside outside of the district, mileage is figured once the inspector reaches their assigned district line. - 4.
+Meat Inspectors shall carry out their assigned duties to provide for eight (8) hours of district inspection activities plus additional time for a lunch period. - 5.
 Meat Inspectors shall arrange their daily plant inspection duties AND any official travel time to account for their eight (8) hour work schedule.
 If official travel time is part of the inspector's PDA, their eight (8) hour work schedule should be adjusted to account for that time.

-Meat Inspector Temporary Alternate Work Locations
+Meat Inspector Temporary Alternate Work Locations:

 - 1. Due to operational needs during severe weather where public officials have declared a category snow emergency (e.g., Level 1, Level 2, Level 3) and/or have closed roadways, inspectors residing in, or assigned to, affected counties may be assigned to a temporary alternate work location. - 2.
 Temporary alternate work locations may also be established in the event of unforeseen operational changes (e.g. report-in location closures, emergencies other than weather emergencies). - 3.
-The temporary alternate work location shall provide the inspector with necessary amenities (e.g. restroom, electricity) to complete assigned tasks. - 4.
-Temporary alternate work locations may include county ODOT, ODNR, or ODPS locations. - 5.
+The temporary alternate work location shall provide the inspector with necessary amenities (e.g. restroom, electricity) to complete assigned tasks.

+- 4. Temporary alternate work locations may include county ODOT, ODNR, or ODPS locations. - 5.
 ODA shall pre-arrange such temporary work locations on behalf of inspectors to be assigned to them. - 6.
 Inspectors shall not report to a temporary alternate work location, as described above, without receiving instruction from their supervisor to do so.